10 points about rani laxmi bai

 10. On June 17, 1858, she fought her final battle, and people performed rituals to cremate her body beneath a tamarind tree at the foot of the Rock of Gwalior.

-Rani Lakshmi Bai information About Her Legacy
+Rani Lakshmi Bai’s- Legacy

 Revolt And Mutiny Of 1857

 It was the first organized revolt against the British government.
 The Britishers were trying to expand their territories through the Doctrine of Lapse policy.
 This doctrine annexed Satara, Jhansi, and Nagpur.
-Interference of the British government in the religious practices of Indians was also one major reason for revolt.
+Interference of the British government in the religious practices of Indians was also one primary reason for revolt.

 The incident of greased cartridges was the immediate reason for the mutiny of 1857.
 The circulation of a rumor claiming that the new Enfield rifle cartridges greased with the fats of cows and pigs hurt the sentiments of both religious groups.
 Lord Canning finally established peace on July 8, 1858.